-- Conducting risk assessments which take into account changes in our business, the global marketplace, and new data and information available to us, including information from factory audits, reporting channels and other third-party data sources. - Reviewing and updating our policies and procedures related to forced labour and child labour as needed. - Working with our proprietary brand vendors to measure the effectiveness of their actions to address forced labour and child labour, including by tracking relevant performance indicators.
+- Conducting risk assessments which consider changes in our business, the global marketplace, and new data and information available to us, including information from facility audits, reporting channels and other third-party data sources. - Reviewing and updating our policies and procedures related to forced labour and child labour as needed. - Working with our proprietary brand suppliers to measure the effectiveness of their actions to address forced labour and child labour, including by tracking relevant performance indicators.